MicrosoftDocs/cpp-docs/docs/standard-library/multimap-class.md

 An iterator or `const_iterator` that addresses the location of an element in a multimap that with a key that is greater than the argument key, or that addresses the location succeeding the last element in the multimap if no match is found for the key.

-If the return value is assigned to a `const_iterator`, the multimap object cannot be modified.
+If the return value is assigned to a `const_iterator`, the multimap object can't be modified.
 If the return value is assigned to a `iterator`, the multimap object can be modified.

 ### Example